jaxio/jaxio.github.com/documentation/celerio/extraction.md

 ### Full name

-* name: com.jaxio.celerio:maven-dbmetadata-plugin:3.0.86
+* name: com.jaxio.celerio:dbmetadata-maven-plugin:4.0.0
 * goal: extract-metadata
 * maven phase: generate-sources

 ### Attributes

 #### skip
-* expression: maven-celerio-plugin.skip
+* expression: celerio-maven-plugin.skip
 * default value: false
 * description: Should the database meta data extraction be skipped ?
 This is a common pattern in Maven, where you can skip plugins using profiles to fully adapt your build.